AlexxNica/helm-charts-4/drone/README.md

 ## Installing the Chart

-The chart is currently set up to require the following information as a Kubernetes secret:
+The chart is currently set up to require the following two Kubernetes secrets

 ```bash
 $ kubectl create secret generic drone \